 Sandy Chu sadly departed this world in late November 2019.
 Sandy had a big impact on Temper -- especially in the earliest of stages -- and thus, in a bid to honor this skill-full, soulful scribe, we at Temper will always consider Sandy to be a member of the freelance Temper contributing Tasty Team.
 The written word never dies.
 An American with more than a decade of work experience in Shanghai, Sandy is a China specialist with experience in writing, research scouting, marketing, event management and translation.
 Holding a B.A. degree in Advertising, Sandy is a cum laude graduate of Michigan State University.
 Currently working full-time at WGSN, Chu writes gated B2B content covering Asia product trends, Chinese consumer insights and Chinese digital marketing trends.
 In this role she has been quoted as an industry expert by BoF.
 While her regular work remits focus on identifying and analyzing commercial trends, on a personal level she retains a passion for creative merit and cultural insights around China.
 Sandy previously ran her own fashion blog and creative events which have been featured in Time Out Shanghai, Femina China, Lonely Planet’s Shanghai city guide and the U.S. edition of Travel & Leisure.
 She is currently working on developing her new blog Selective Attention.

-Studying Textile & Clothing with Business Administration (Yonsei University, South Korea) naturally led Minyoung Lee into the professional world of fashion.
-Lee consequently spent around three years as a product developer/fashion merchandiser for a South Korean contemporary brand Lucky Chouette.
-Later she spent two years in Beijing, mostly writing articles about Chinese culture and Chinese fashion and wrapped up her China Life with a Master’s Degree in Global Business Journalism at Tsinghua University.
+Studying Textile & Clothing with some Business Administration to boot (Yonsei University, South Korea) naturally led Minyoung Lee into the professional world of fashion.
+Lee consequently spent around three years as a product developer/fashion merchandiser for contemporary South Korean brand Lucky Chouette.
+Later on, Lee spent two years living and studying in Beijing, mostly writing articles about Chinese culture and Chinese fashion and wrapped up her China Life with a Master’s Degree in Global Business Journalism at Tsinghua University.
 Nowadays, Lee resides in Germany, still keeping China and its fashions on her radar, as well as working as a freelance translator for the apparel industry.